MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q1.
 How do the MyAnalytics digests show up in my Outlook inbox?

- Your digests are system generated notifications that do not go through the standard email delivery process.
+ Your [MyAnalytics digests](../use/email-digest-2.md) are system generated notifications that do not go through the standard email delivery process.
 They are inserted directly into your Outlook inbox by MyAnalytics.

 ### Opt out